 (a) Motion.
 Any motion for summary judgment must include: (1) a statement of the issues to be decided by the court; and (2) a “Statement of Undisputed Material Facts.”
 If the movant relies upon evidence to support its motion, the motion should include appropriate citations to proper summary judgment evidence as set forth below.
 Proper summary judgment evidence should be attached to the motion in accordance with Section (d) of this rule.

 (b) Response.
-Any response to a motion for summary judgment must include: (1) any response to the statement of issues; and (2) any response to the “Statement of Undisputed Material Facts.”
-The response should be supported by appropriate citations to proper summary judgment evidence as set forth below.
-Proper summary judgment evidence should be attached to the response in accordance with Section (d) of this rule.
+Any response to a motion for summary judgment must include: (1) a response to the statement of issues; and (2) a response to the “Statement of Undisputed Material Facts.”
+The responsive brief should be supported by appropriate citations to proper summary judgment evidence as set forth below.
+Proper summary judgment evidence should be attached in accordance with Section (d) of this rule.

 (c) Ruling.
-In resolving the motion for summary judgment, the court will assume that the facts as claimed and supported by admissible evidence by the moving party are admitted to exist without controversy, except to the extent that such facts are controverted in the response filed in opposition to the motion, as supported by proper summary judgment evidence.
-The court will not scour the record in an attempt to determine whether the record contains an undesignated genuine issue of material fact for trial before entering summary judgment.
+In resolving the motion for summary judgment, the court will assume that the facts as claimed and supported by admissible evidence by the moving party are admitted to exist without controversy, except to the extent that such facts are controverted in the responsive brief filed in opposition to the motion, as supported by proper summary judgment evidence.
+The court will not scour the record in an attempt to unearth an undesignated genuine issue of material fact.

 LOCAL RULE CV-62 Stay of Proceedings to Enforce a Judgment

-(a) Supersedeas Bond.
-Unless otherwise ordered by the presiding judge, a supersedeas bond staying execution of a money judgment shall be in the amount of the judgment, plus 20% of that amount to cover interest and any award of damages for delay, plus $250.00 to cover costs.
-The parties may waive the requirement of a supersedeas bond by stipulation.
+(a) Bond or Other Security.
+Unless otherwise ordered by the presiding judge, a bond or other security staying execution of a money judgment shall be in the amount of the judgment, plus 20% of that amount to cover interest and any award of damages for delay, plus $250.00 to cover costs.
+The parties may waive the requirement of a bond or other security by stipulation.

 The bond shall:

-(1) confirm that the insurance company is on the Treasury Department’s list of certified bond companies, unless the Court orders otherwise (a link to this list may be found on the court’s website); and
+(1) confirm whether the security provider is on the Treasury Department’s list of certified companies, unless the court orders otherwise (a link to this list may be found on the court’s website); and

-(c) Electronic Filing Requirement for Bonds.
-When a bond is posted for any reason, it must be electronically filed in the case by the posting party.
-The paper original of the bond shall be retained by the posting party unless otherwise directed by the court.
+(b) Electronic Filing Requirement for Bonds.
+When a bond or other security is posted for any reason, it must be electronically filed in the case by the posting party.
+The paper original of the security shall be retained by the posting party unless otherwise directed by the court.